meant-ion/TuringMod/README.md

 	- !gitchanges: gets statistics on how much changed from the current repo of this bot to the last one and posts them in chat as a message

-	- !convert: converts an amount of one currency input by the user into the equivalent amount of a currency specified by the user
+	- !convertcash: converts an amount of one currency input by the user into the equivalent amount of a currency specified by the user
 			    * Format: !convert Currency_To_Convert_From Currency_To_Convert_To amount